oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Invalid Sharing Group Name
 <invalid-sharing-group-name>
-It MUST be tested that the value of sharing group name does not equal the reserved values from section
+It SHALL be tested that the value of sharing group name does not equal the reserved values from section
 #link(<document-property---distribution-sharing-group>)[3.2.2.5.1] if
 the precondition is not fulfilled.